sobinbenny/reboot/README.md

 Documentation of TRAK System-Kerala State Road Transport Corporation

 ## Introduction & Overview
-### TRAM (Trip and Resource Automation for KSRTC) is a complete management system and automation software which is developed for efficient working of KSRTC.
+### TRAK (Trip and Resource Automation for KSRTC) is a complete management system and automation software which is developed for efficient working of KSRTC.TRAK is not just a software,it consists of multiple softwares for differnt purposes and hardware components also.
 ## Getting Started
+### TRAK system is well organised and
 ## Prerequisites
 - Basic computer & smartphone knowledge
-- Bluetooth portable ticket printer (IF CONDUCTOR IS USING MODULE1 OF TRAK SEVA)
 - Bluetooth portable ticket printer (IF CONDUCTOR IS USING MODULE1 OF TRAK SEVA)
 ## How to Install?
 ### Trak Seva